spoddutur/spark-notes/wsg.md

 **Pipeline with CPU stall:**
 ![image](https://user-images.githubusercontent.com/22542670/27027892-a4a84d8e-4f80-11e7-84e7-1ff446a7643c.png)

 Above example clearly illustrates how data availability is very critical for efficient usage of pipeline.
+Better cache-utilisation, data alignment and memory latency all together contribute to data availability issue that we discussed above.

 ### Action Plan:
-- Better cache-utilisation, proper data alignment and memory latency contribute to DataAvailability issue we discussed above. - So, in order to have homogenous data architecture, spark moved from row-based storage format to support columnar in-memory data.
+In order to have nice homogenous data architecture, spark moved from row-based storage format to support columnar in-memory data.

 ### What is Vectorization in Spark?
 Spark's Vectorisation is vector operation on the data which is represented in columnar format